Ronald Reagan: Escalation of the Cold War

-Although the Reagan administration agreed with the communist government in China to reduce the sale of arms to Taiwan in 1982, Reagan was the first U.S. president to explicitly reject containment and détente, instead advancing the idea that the Soviet Union could be defeated rather than managed through negotiation.
+Although the Reagan administration agreed with the communist government in China to reduce the sale of arms to Taiwan in 1982, Reagan was the first US president to explicitly reject containment and détente, instead advancing the idea that the Soviet Union could be defeated rather than managed through negotiation.
 His covert aid to Afghan mujahideen forces through Pakistan against the Soviets has been given credit for assisting in ending the Soviet occupation of Afghanistan.
 However, the United States was subjected to blowback in the form of the Taliban that opposed them in the war in Afghanistan.
 In his 1985 State of the Union Address, Reagan proclaimed, "Support for freedom fighters is self-defense."
 Through the Reagan Doctrine, his administration supported anti-communist movements that fought against groups backed by the Soviet Union in an effort to rollback Soviet-backed communist governments and reduce Soviet influence across the world.
 The Reagan administration ignored human rights violations in the countries they backed and held a narrow definition of human rights.
 Other human rights concerns include the genocide in Guatemala, as well as mass killings in Chad.